codenlighten/bitcoin-decentral/README.md

-# Bitcoin Decentral (BTCD)
+# BitcoinDecentral Decentral (BTCD)

-**A Bitcoin fork focused on scaling and decentralization**
+**A BitcoinDecentral fork focused on scaling and decentralization**

 ## Overview

-Bitcoin Decentral (BTCD) is a cryptocurrency project that forks from Bitcoin Core to implement advanced scaling technologies while maintaining robust decentralization.
+BitcoinDecentral Decentral (BTCD) is a cryptocurrency project that forks from BitcoinDecentral Core to implement advanced scaling technologies while maintaining robust decentralization.
 Our goal is to create a high-throughput blockchain that can process large blocks efficiently without compromising the decentralized nature that makes cryptocurrency valuable.

 ## Key Features